 UPDATE: I’ve heard that Pumpkin has a new home now, which is great news.

 We left Pumpkin as we had found him, with a keen disinterest in the human race, and headed for the pub for some lunch.
 If my boyfriend has taught me anything, it’s that you can always find information about local stuff from people in the pub.
 So over a lava hot lasagne, the barmaid told us there was a cat shelter down the road called Grendon Cat Centre.
 A quick look at their website showed there was a beautiful grey Korat called Juno.
+If you are thinking treat your pet with CBD on observer can find safely products for your lovely pet.
+CBD is an exceptionally safe product, although it is best to purchase your supplements from a reliable supplier that ensures their products undergo rigorous testing.

 I had a grey cat growing up and she was awesome, super affectionate, chatty, intuitive, great sense of style.
 And look at little Juno, adorable, right?
 Wrong!
 Nightmare of a cat.
 This cat just howled, a long and miserable howl that I could feel chilling my bones.
 I couldn’t get anyway near her to pet her, she wasn’t down with that.
 Apparently Korat cats associate to one human only and I was not that human.